pulumi/pulumi-hugo/themes/default/content/docs/concepts/inputs-outputs/apply.md

     This function may throw in a future version of Pulumi.
 ```

 This is where `apply` comes into play.
-When a Pulumi program is executed with `pulumi up`, the `apply` function will print the values to the console once the VPC is created and its properties are resolved.
+When a Pulumi program is executed with `pulumi up`, the `apply` function will print the values to the console once the resource is created and its properties are resolved.

 However, this will only happen during the execution of `pulumi up` and not when the program code is run in isolation because the values of these outputs are only known after the infrastructure is provisioned by Pulumi.
-As mentioned before, all properties of a resource (i.e the VPC) are of type Output[T], meaning the `apply` method is used to apply a function to the result of an Output __once the value is available__.
+As mentioned before, all properties of a resource are of type Output[T], meaning the `apply` method is used to apply a function to the result of an Output __once the value is available__.

-The syntax of `apply` is shown below, where:
+The syntax of `apply` is shown below:

-- `<resource>` is the name of the resource (i.e. `vpc`)
-- `<property-name>` is the name of the property whose value you want to retrieve (i.e. `vpc_id`)
-- `<function-to-apply>` is the function that you want to apply against the value of the property

 ```python
 <resource>.<property-name>.apply(lambda <property-name>: <function-to-apply>)
 ```

+Regarding the different parts of the syntax:

+- `<resource>` is the name of the resource (i.e. `vpc`)
+- `<property-name>` is the name of the property to retrieve (i.e. `vpc_id`)
+- `<function-to-apply>` is the function to apply against the value of the property

 This means that if we want to print out the value of our VPC ID, our program needs to look like the following: